George Washington University School of Media and Public Affairs: Undergraduate programs

 SMPA offers undergraduate majors in journalism and political communication, as well as a five-year BA/MA program with George Washington's Graduate School of Political Management.
 The school is highly competitive within the university, and offers facilities and opportunities to SMPA students not accessible to other students, such as invitations to attend lectures and taped events filmed within the Jack Morton Auditorium and access to top-of-the-line filming/editing equipment.
-SMPA was ranked in 2014 as the 5th best journalism school in the country by USA Today in 2014.
+SMPA was ranked in 2014 as the fifth-best journalism school in the country by USA Today in 2014.

-Unlike students in other programs, such as the Elliott School of International Affairs, SMPA undergraduates are part of the Columbian College of Arts and Sciences.
+Unlike students in other programs, such as the Elliott School of International Affairs, SMPA undergraduates are part of the Columbian College of Arts and Sciences (CCAS).
 They have the same core curricular requirements as liberal arts majors and use CCAS's registration and advising services.
 Undergraduates can either apply directly to their chosen major as a freshman or transfer in during their sophomore year.
 Dual-degree program candidates apply during their junior year.